NigelThomas/sqlstream-orctest/README.md

 3. Move the .slab file(s) from Downloads into the working copy to overwrite existing .slab file(s)
 4. Then `git add` all changed files, `git commit` and finally `git push origin master`

-Note: the `dockerdev.sh` script gets the slab files from the git repository and NOT from your local working copy.
+Note: the `orc_hdfs_dev.sh` script gets the slab files from the git repository and NOT from your local working copy.
 Be sure to commit **and push** your changes before re-testing.

 ## Scripting project export